CodeWithDennis/codewithdennis/README.md

 # CodeWithDennis 👋
 Hey there!
 I'm thrilled to have you visit my GitHub profile.
 I'm Dennis, and I'm passionate about coding, creativity, and collaboration.
 Here's a little bit about me:

-- 🔭 **Currently working on**: I'm diving deep into the world of Filament Plugins, and I'm excited to share my progress and insights with you.
+- 🔭 **Currently working on**: I'm diving deep into the world of Filament Plugins.
 - 👯 **Looking to collaborate on**: Well, pretty much anything!

 ## Support Me